 Talco is a tiny city located in the state of Texas.
 With a population of 488 people and just one neighborhood, Talco is the 942nd largest community in Texas.

-Talco is a blue-collar town, with 38.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Talco, you'll notice that it is more blue-collar than most other communities in America.
+38.40% of Talco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Talco is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Talco who work in sales jobs (23.20%), maintenance occupations (15.20%), and law enforcement and fire fighting (9.60%).

 In Talco, however, the average commute to work is quite long.
 On average, people spend 31.74 minutes each day getting to work, which is significantly higher than the national average.